library(tidyverse)

 contains measurements of VOT from 10 speakers of Mixean Basque (Egurtzegi and Carignan 2020).
 Mixean Basque contrasts voiceless unaspirated, voiceless aspirated and voiced stops.
 Let’s read the data.

-The VOT should increase from voiced to voiceless unaspirated to voiceless aspirated stops.
-We can use a Gaussian regression model to assess whether the data is compatible with our expectations.
+Based on our general knowledge of VOT, the VOT should increase from voiced to voiceless unaspirated to voiceless aspirated stops.
+We can use a Gaussian regression model to assess whether our expectations are compatible with the data.
 The eu_vot

 data has a voicing